This tutorial will show you how to easily make your own DIY piping table!

 We attached tees to the end of each 9″ pipe and added the the 6″ pipes to the bottom, and the 22.5″ pipes to the top.
 I am sure that looking at this picture below explains it a lot better than I just did. 😉

-To attache the piping base of the table to the butcher block top, we used 3/4″ flanges.
+To attach the piping base of the table to the butcher block top, we used 3/4″ flanges.

-It was quite easy to screw the base to the butcher block top.
+It was quite easy to screw the base to the wooden butcher block top.

 …and that is how you make a DIY Piping Table!

 Now I want to make a piping coffee table, a piping shelf, etc, etc….